dentremor/Software-Defined-Infrastrucure/doku.md

 > CREATE USER 'phpmyadminuser'@'localhost' IDENTIFIED BY 'test1';
 ```

-And restart `Apach2`:
+Restart `Apach2`:

 ```bash
 $ systemctl restart apache2.service
 ```

-Last but not least we can open the following domain and login `http://sdi3a.mi.hdm-stuttgart.de/phpmyadmin/index.php`:
+Last but not least, we can open the following domain and login `http://sdi3a.mi.hdm-stuttgart.de/phpmyadmin/index.php`:

 ![](images/phpmyadmin4.png "Screenshot")